-10. OPERATING LEASE COMMITMENTS
+9. OPERATING LEASE COMMITMENTS

-The Company rents offices under operating leases.
-The average period of the leases are two years, with fixed rentals over the period.
+The Company rents office premises under operating leases.
+The average period of the leases is two years, with fixed rentals over the period.

 At the end of the reporting period, the Company had outstanding commitments under non-cancellable operating leases that fall due as follows: